iterative/dvc.org/static/docs/commands-reference/status.md

   remote is specified.

 - `-T`, `--all-tags` - compares cache content against all Git tags instead of checking just the current workspace version.
-This basically runs the same status command in all the tags of this repo.
-The corresponding tags are shown in the status output.
-Applies only if `--cloud` or a `-r` remote is specified.
+Similar to `-a` above.
+Note that both options can be combined, for example using the `-aT` flag.

 - `-j JOBS`, `--jobs JOBS` - specifies the number of jobs DVC can use to retrieve information from remote servers.
 This only applies when the `--cloud`